benmuth/go-muon/README.md

 A port of [MuON](https://github.com/vshymanskyy/muon) to Go.
-This project is for purely educational purposes.
+This is mostly for educational purposes and isn't ready for real-world use.